ssmostagh/Gemini-Glam/README.md

 # Gemini Glam - Virtual Makeup Try-On

+> [!IMPORTANT]
+> **DEMO ONLY**: This application is provided for demonstration purposes only and is not intended for production use.
+It showcases the capabilities of Generative AI for virtual try-on experiences.

 Gemini Glam is an AI-powered virtual makeup try-on application built with **React**, **Vite**, and **Google's Gemini 2.5 Flash** model.
 It allows users to upload a photo and realisticly apply lipstick, eyeshadow, and blush shades while preserving natural facial features and lighting.

 ## Features